Global Classical Solutions to 3D Compressible Navier-Stokes System with Vacuum in Bounded Domains under Non-Slip Boundary Conditions: Introduction and the main result

-In contrast, the results about the existence of global solution under non-slip boundary condition is rather fewer.
-Salvi and Stra\v{s}kraba \cite{S2} obtained the global existence of strong solutions when the initial data $\|u_0\|_{H^2}+\|\nabla\rho_0\|_{L^q}$ is small for some $q\in(3,6]$.
-Matsumura-Nishida \cite{MN2} studied the global existence of classical solution for full Navier-Stokes equation in upper half plane and exterior domain provided the solution is near the equilibrium.
-Recently, for the density strictly away from vacuum and under some stringent restriction upon the viscous coefficients
+The works mentioned above mainly concern the global case $\mathbb{R}^n$, besides, an interesting problem is to consider the compressible Navier-Stokes equations in the bounded domains with proper boundary conditions.
+The study on the global smooth solutions subject to the Navier-slip boundary conditions is rather completed up to now, see \cite{Ho3, caili01, FLL} for examples, while the progress in Dirichlet problems which provide another typical boundary condition is slow.
+Salvi-Stra\v{s}kraba \cite{S2} obtained the global existence of strong solutions, provided that $\|u_0\|_{H^2}+\|\nabla\rho_0\|_{L^q}$ is initially small for some $q\in(3,6]$.
+Matsumura-Nishida \cite{MN2} constructed the global classical solutions in the upper half plane and exterior domains, by assuming the initial values are close (in $H^3$-norm) to the non-vacuum equilibrium.
+Recently, under some stringent restriction upon the viscosity coefficients

-where $\varepsilon_0$ is a properly small constant determined by the domain, Perepelitsa \cite{PP1} further establishes the global existence of weak solution in Hoff's regularity class assumed that density has some H\"{o}lder type continuity near the boundary.

-However, global solutions established up to now all excluded vacuum.
-The goal of present paper is to obtain a global solution containing vacuum under non-slip boundary condition and remove the restriction on viscous coefficients like \eqref{116}.

-Before stating the main results, we explain the notations and conventions used throughout this paper.
-For a positive integer $k$, $\alpha\in(0,1)$ and $1 \leq p < \infty$, the standard $L^p,$ H\"{o}lder's and Sobolev's spaces are denoted as follows: